Awards

 The purpose of the competition is to encourage thinking about communicating the role animal research and teaching plays in today’s society, in an engaging way.
 This competition is open to organisations and individuals, as well as tertiary and secondary education students.
 Entries can include: animation, painting, sculpture, music, video, presentation, dance, writing or cooking.

-Applications are now open, and the deadline for nominations is 19 July 2024.
+Applications are now closed.
+Nominations will open again in 2025.
 First prize (general entry): $100, second prize: $75, third prize: $50.
 First prize (Secondary school): $100.
 Conditions of entry and other details for the Competition can be found here:

 Award recipients